 Many of More's works are available through Internet Archive, Google Books, and Open Library:

-And there is also a collection of his books here.
+Some of his books are available new or used from booksellers, and there is also a collection of his books here.

 Send comments to the editor.